hepplerj/jasonheppler.org/content/courses/dph.2024/index.md

 - March 21 (4:30pm ET) – All class meeting on Zoom
 - April 11 or 12 – Individual meetings with me on Zoom
 - April 18 (4:30pm ET) – All class meeting on Zoom
+- May 6 (12:00 ET) - All final projects and assignments due

 # Communication